Rain and water needed for crops and moisture. But we don’t need rain for floods and rising water levels.

 I don’t know about you, but Godly theology is exciting, even exhilarating as it opens up a real understanding of who humans are and why Yahveh put us on Earth and in a relationship with Himself.

 Hebrews 9:22 And almost all things are by the law purged with blood; and without shedding of blood is no remission.
 For those who understand the concept, we willingly accept the shed blood of Christ.
-Think about that in relation to the shed blood of sacrificial animals.
+Think about that concerning the shed blood of sacrificial animals.

 Dig Deeper into The Explanation